 It is the Friends of Wolves Lane’s mission to ensure that this valuable community resource is enjoyed and accessible to the community it serves.
 We are working with Haringey Councillors and The Consortium for innovative ways to ensure this.

-We are pleased that the site is once again open to the public every Sunday now from 12noon to 4pm.
+We are pleased that the site is once again open to the public now Fridays 10~2:30pm and Sundays 12noon to 3pm.
 We look forward to it being open to the public daily again soon.
 Please watch our blog for future updates.

 Prior to April 1st, 2017: